sensei-chat/sensei/README.md

+# SENSEI: end-to-end testing for chatbots

+This repository contains the code of SENSEI: and end-to-end testing framework for chatbots.
+It is made of two components: a user simulator (file [src/autotest.py]) and an engine to check correctness rules on the generated conversations (file [src/metamorphic_tester.py]).
+Both are explained below.

-# User simulator for chatbot testing
+# autotest: User simulator for chatbot testing

 ## Description
 The evolution of technology increased the complexity of chatbots, and also its testing methods.
 With the introduction of LLMs, chatbots are capable of humanizing